Index Performance | MongoDB Indexing Tutorial

 Selectivity

-Fitting Index Inside RAM
+Fitting the Index Inside RAM